-The Subject Site is located in a rural setting away from the majority of residential development and is currently used for AG (Agricultural) zoning purposes.
-In regard to site selection, there are many factors that are considered in the process.
+The Subject Site is located in a rural setting away from the majority of residential development and is currently used for agricultural ("AG") zoning purposes.
+Regarding site selection, there are many factors that are considered in the process.
 Due to subscriber feedback and other data factors such as dropped calls or quality of calls, we were made aware of coverage deficiencies in the surrounding area.
 A survey of this area identified a proposed site that will achieve the necessary engineering coverage objectives for the network.
 The siting of tower locations is dependent on a number of factors.
 Among the factors considered are: